Switching from an antiperspirant or a commercial deodorant

 The transition to natural deodorant is different for everyone.

 While many people experience no adjustment period, some may notice an increase in perspiration and an increase or change odor as your underarm microbiome undergoes a drastic change.
-I often tell people to give it two to three weeks in order to allow the body to find its natural balance and please do not give up too quickly.
+I often tell people to give it two to four weeks in order to allow the body to find its natural balance and please do not give up too quickly.

 As you can see from this blog there are a number of things that may contribute to underarm irritation or rashes as you transition to a natural deodorant.
 While some reactions are simply a normal body response to change, others may be due to sensitivities or even allergic reactions.